firelightrpg/Reignfall/README.md

 ### A Night to Remember

-The ball held in the grand halls of Castle Neverwinter was a celebration to honor the party's heroic deeds in defeating **Ungrix**, the great green shadow dragon, and her horde of undead that threatened Leilon.
+The ball held in the grand Hall of Justice in Neverwinter was a celebration to honor the party's heroic deeds in defeating **Ungrix**, the great green shadow dragon, and her horde of undead that threatened Leilon.
 Nobles and high society gathered in force, creating a night of recognition and intrigue.

 The adventurers mingled with familiar faces and figures of significance, including:
 - **Zim**, a judge of Tyr, wielding scales balanced on a warhammer.
 His vestments bore symbols of the White Gauntlet and the Hammer and Anvil, accompanied by servitors each representing a virtue: hope, temperance, mercy, valor, devotion, and righteousness.